DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### PremiumRefunded

-This event logs that the `premium` has been refunded back to the `initiator`, because of the `participant` doesn't participate at all, by the time of `premium` timelock expires.
+This event indicates that `premium` has been refunded back to `initiator`, because of `participant` doesn't participate at all, by the time of `premium` timelock expires.

 ```
 event PremiumRefunded(uint256 refundTimestamp, bytes32 secretHash, address refunder, address token, uint256 amount);